qu-gg/torch-neural-ssm/README.md

 <a name="initialState"></a>
 ## Latent Initial State Z<sub>0</sub> / Z<sub>init</sub>

 As the transition dynamics and the observation space are intentionally disconnected in this framework, the problem of inferring a strong initial latent state from which to forecast is an important consideration when designing a neural state-space model.
 This is primarily a task- and data-dependent choice, in which the architecture follows the data structure.
 Thankfully, much work has been done in other research directions on designing good latent encoding models.
 As such, works in this area often draw from them.
-This section is split into three parts - one on the usual architecture for high-dimensional image tasks, one on lower-dimensional and/or miscellaneous encoders, and one on the difference between <b>z</b><sub>0</sub> and <b>z</b><sub>init</sub>.
+This section is split into three parts - one on the usual architecture for high-dimensional image tasks, one on lower-dimensional and/or miscellaneous encoders, and one on the different forms of inference for the initial state depending on which sequence portions are observed.

 <b>Image-based Encoders</b>: Unsurprisingly, the common architecture used in latent image encoding is a convolutional neural network (CNN) given its inherent bias toward spatial feature extraction<sup>[1,3,4,5]</sup>.
 Works are mixed between either having the sequential input reshaped as frames stacked over the channel dimension or simply running the CNN over each observed frame separately and passing the concatenated embedding into an output layer.
 Regardless of methodology, a few frames are assumed as observations for initialization, as multiple timesteps are required to infer the initial system movement.
 A subset of works considers second-order latent vector spaces, in which the encoder is explicitly split into two individual position and momenta functions, taking single and multiple frames respectively<sup>[5]</sup>.